appfactoryCo/Spotify/README.md

 Call<Track_Data> call = apiRequest.getTracks(id); // pass id parameter to the endpoint
 ```
 • Asynchronously send the request using enqueue(Callback<T> callback) method and notify of its response or if an error
 occurred when talking to the server, creating the request, or processing the response.
-If we get a good response, we can get the data as serialized java objects and put them in tracks list.
+If we get a good response, we can get the data as serialized java objects and put them in tracks list and add them to the adapter using a for loop.
 ```javascript
  call.enqueue(new Callback<Track_Data>() {
             @Override